 About the Rapid response function

-The CRE will conduct rapid literature reviews, data collation and meta-analysis to answer critical digital health issues, with an emphasis on maintaining a neutral and independent position.
-CIs will prioritise questions to be answered, and supervise the structuring and analysis of these reports.
+The CRE in Digital Health conducts rapid literature reviews, data collation and meta-analysis to answer critical digital health issues, with an emphasis on maintaining a neutral and independent position.
+Chief Investigators (CIs) prioritise questions to be answered and supervise the structuring and analysis of these reports.

-CIs will solicit issues from the CRE’s Expert Scientific Advisory Committee and external organisations including government, industry, consumers and health service providers.
-The work of the response function will be managed by the CIs via the Management Committee.
-The CRE will also use this mechanism to create briefing reports for the research work of the CRE itself.
+CIs solicit issues from the CRE’s Scientific Advisory Committee and external organisations including government, industry, consumers and health service providers.
+The work of the response function is managed by the CIs via the Management Committee.
+The CRE also uses this mechanism to create briefing reports for the research work of the CRE itself.

 Identify a critical issue for a review

 We invite you to identify a critical question for the CRE to review.
-It must be related to our research.
+Please contact us to discuss your question.